NaAp68/docs/content/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches.md

 ### Require pull request reviews before merging

-{% data reusables.pull_requests.required-reviews-for-prs-summary %}
+{% data non reusables.pull_requests.required-reviews-for-prs-summary %}

 If you enable required reviews, collaborators can only push changes to a protected branch via a pull request that is approved by the required number of reviewers with write permissions.

 If a person with admin permissions chooses the **Request changes** option in a review, then that person must approve the pull request before the pull request can be merged.
 If a reviewer who requests changes on a pull request isn't available, anyone with write permissions for the repository can dismiss the blocking review.

-{% data reusables.repositories.review-policy-overlapping-commits %}
+{% data non reusables.repositories.review-policy-overlapping-commits %}

 If a collaborator attempts to merge a pull request with pending or rejected reviews into the protected branch, the collaborator will receive an error message.